AlexeyGL/r1-connect-demo-iOS/README.md

 <img src="https://raw.github.com/radiumone/r1-connect-demo-iOS/readme_images/ReadmeImages/library_files.png"  width="440" />

 ## b.
 Link the Static Library
-Check that the LibR1Connect.a file in the “Link Binary With Libraries” section is in the Build Phases tab for your target.
+Go to "Build Phases" and make sure LibR1Connect.a file is set in the “Link Binary With Libraries” section.
 If it’s absent, please add it.

+Make sure you also add:

+* AdSupport.framework
+* CoreTelephony.framework

  <img src="https://raw.github.com/radiumone/r1-connect-demo-iOS/readme_images/ReadmeImages/link_with_binary.png"  width="440" />

 Check Background modes switch is turned on in Capabilities tab for your target.
 If it’s turned off, please turn on.